 Of course, you are reading right now, but sorry, it doesn’t count.
 The most important benefits come from devoting the time and attention to longer, deeper content, such as a novel.
 Don’t go fooling yourself into considering a scroll through Facebook as a brain workout.

 I use Goodreads to track how many books I read, and try to increase the number every year.
 If you are inspired to get through more novels this year too, keep tabs on your brain’s performance too, to see if it’s making a difference.
-Just log in to Cambridge Brain Sciences to get a full report on your current reasoning, short-term memory, verbal ability, and overall cognitive performance.

 But seriously, have you read any good books lately?
 Let me know in the comments.